Puzzle 8: Shared Memory

 Implement a kernel that adds 10 to each position of a 1D TileTensor a and stores it in 1D TileTensor output.

 Shared memory is fast, on-chip storage that is visible to all threads within the same block.
-Unlike global memory (which all blocks can access but is slow), shared memory has latency similar to a CPU register cache.
-Each block gets its own private shared memory region — threads in one block cannot see the shared memory of another block.
+Unlike global memory (which all blocks can access but is slow), shared memory lives on-chip, alongside the cores running the block, so an access costs on the order of tens of cycles rather than the hundreds a global-memory access can take.
+Each block gets its own private shared memory region—threads in one block cannot see the shared memory of another block.
 Because threads can read and write to the same shared memory locations, coordination via barrier() is required to prevent one thread from reading a value before another thread has finished writing it.

 Note: You have fewer threads per block than the size of a.